Mohamed-amin/Framework.js/README.md

 # framework.js
-Building Angularjs like framework from scratch.
+Building an Angularjs-like framework from scratch.